ned14/outcome/doc/src/content/requirements/_index.md

 - Visual Studio 2017.9 [Windows]
 - XCode 9 [MacOS]

+For non-Windows non-POSIX platforms (typically embedded systems), Outcome is usable in its Outcome.Experimental form with the macro `SYSTEM_ERROR2_NOT_POSIX` defined.

-It is worth turning on C++ 17 if you can, as there are many usability and performance improvements.
-If your compiler implements the Concepts TS, it is worth turning support on.
-Support is automatically detected and used.
+It is worth turning on C++ 17 or C++ 20 if you can, as there are many usability and performance improvements.
+Any Concepts TS or Coroutines TS implemented by your compiler is automatically detected and used.

 Partially working compilers (this was last updated January 2019):